top of page

 Available NOW

-We welcomed a full house and successfully celebrated the importance of Indigenous cultural institution of governance and land tenure, OUR KEYOH SYSTEM.
-We hope you enjoyed your experience.
-It was an inspiring to have so many like minded people, sharing in the celebration.
+We welcomed a full house and successfully celebrated the importance of Indigenous cultural institution of governance and land tenure, our keyoh system.

-The opening welcomed Honourable Murray Sinclair as keynote speaker who shared the significance of the Susk’uz Headdress Exhibit, the significance to family and the significance to reconciliation.
+the significance to family and the significance to reconciliation.

-Satsan Herb George, as special guest speaker emphasized the role of the keyoh system in exercising inherent government authority over our people and territories.
+emphasized the role of the keyoh system in exercising

 1DX_9107_edited_edited